go-json-experiment/json/proposal.md

 ### Errors

-Errors due to non-compliance with the JSON grammar are reported as `SyntacticError`.
+Errors due to non-compliance with the JSON grammar are reported as a `SyntacticError`.
 ```go
 type SyntacticError struct {
 	// ByteOffset indicates that an error occurred after this byte offset.